 Massage Therapy in Victoria

-Direct insurance billing for massage therapy is available for most plans including ICBC, Pacific Blue Cross, Great West Life, Sunlife, Veterans Affairs, RCMP, MSP, Chamber of Commerce, Johnston Group and more.
+Direct insurance billing for massage therapy is available for most plans including ICBC, Pacific Blue Cross, Canada Life, Sunlife,

 If you want to confirm that we bill your extended health plan directly for massage please call.
 We are happy to help.